ehealthinnovation/eConsent/client/README.md

 You can find the most recent version of the CRA guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

+Requirements:
+Need node for development
+Need maven to packaging

 To see API's in action, import the insomnia file at the project root (./insomnia_2018-04-14.json)

 When in development, we are assuming a configuration of: